Restaurant Food Waste Reduction Guide

 Food donation tips

-Metro Vancouver estimates 13,000 tonnes of healthy, edible food is thrown out in the region’s transfer stations each year.
+Metro Vancouver estimates 65,000 tonnes of avoidable food waste is discarded in the region each year.
 Increasing donations may help reduce what you throw away.

 NEW Industry Food Donation Guidelines now available on the BC Centre for Disease Control (BCCDC) website